-We are developing single molecule manipulation techniques and neutron diffraction to explore the physics of living systems.
-These powerful techniques are used to study biomolecular self-assembly and the structure and dynamics of molecules in aqueous solutions, in both simple and complex systems.
-The Dougan Group is based in the School of Physics and Astronomy at the University of Leeds.
-Its members are also part of the Astbury Centre for Structural Molecular Biology.
+We are a multidisciplinary research group based in the School of Physics and Astronomy and motivated to understand the physics of life.
+We are developing tools to explore multiscale scale mechanics, single molecule manipulation techniques and neutron scattering to explore the physics of living systems.
+These powerful techniques are used to study hierarchical biomechanics, self-assembly and the structure and dynamics of molecules in aqueous solutions, in both simple and complex systems.
+We are members of the Astbury Centre for Structural Molecular Biology and the Bragg Centre for Materials Research.
 We gratefully acknowledge funding from the EPSRC, BBSRC and ERC.